-Developing the guidelines
+Developing the Guidelines

-The guidelines and recommendations should not be construed as dictating an exclusive protocol, course of treatment, or procedure.
+The guidelines should not be construed as dictating an exclusive protocol, course of treatment, or procedure.
 Variations in practice may be warranted based on the needs of the individual patient, resources, and limitations unique to each individual practice setting.
 Because each case is different, veterinarians must base their decisions on the best available scientific evidence in conjunction with their own knowledge and experience.

 The guidelines are prepared by a task force of experts convened by AAHA, and recommendations are based on practical clinical experience and a consensus of expert opinion.
 Evidence-directed support for specific recommendations is cited whenever possible and appropriate.

 Guidelines task forces are comprised of 3-4 board-certified specialists, 1-2 general practice veterinarians, 1 credentialed veterinary technician (usually with a specialty in the subject matter), 1 Primary Care Veterinary Educators (PCVE) representative, and a veterinary student (depending on the subject matter).

 If you are a general practitioner, a credentialed veterinary technician with a VTS certification, or a veterinary student who may be interested in serving on a future task force, please contact [email protected]